This Seattle to San Francisco road trip itinerary contains affiliate links.

 3pm – Stroll Over to the Alberta Arts District:

-A 20 minute walk from our Air BnB, the Alberta Arts District is a (seemingly never ending) street filled with independent cafes, food trucks, restaurants and stores – including a ‘Tiny Massage Cart‘ and the beautifully petit garden centre, Thrive.
+A 20 minute walk from our Air BnB, the Alberta Arts District is a (seemingly never ending) street filled with independent cafes, food trucks, restaurants and stores – including a ‘Tiny Massage Cart‘.

 Here, you’ll also find the famous ‘Salt and Straw‘ ice-cream parlour (blue cheese and pear flavour included), and an assortment of local breweries.